tendermint/tendermint/spec/blocksync/communication.md

 In the code there is the following ToDo listed:
 ` // TODO: ensure that blocks come in order for each peer.` This needs further specification.

-If the checks pass, the `block` field of the requester is populated with the new block and i sthus made available to the blocksync reactor.
+If the checks pass, the `block` field of the requester is populated with the new block and is thus made available to the blocksync reactor.

 #### `Reactor`